 - cellulosic materials (wood, paper, etc.).

-Once again, the physical contamination of the digestate inevitably depends upon the nature of the feedstock (wastes), nature, the pre-treatments applied, and the biological treatment (digestion) itself.
+Once again, the physical contamination of the digestate inevitably depends upon the nature of the feedstock (wastes), the nature of the pre-treatments applied, and the biological treatment (digestion) itself.

 The Special Case of Pig Farm Manure Feedstock Digestate